darlingtonmaposa/Database-Design_Data-Modelling-and-Normalisation/README.md

-# SQL-for-Data-Engineering

-Almost all major tech organizations use SQL.
-Even Fortune 500 businesses (Facebook, Google, and Amazon) that have created their own high-performance database systems also typically use SQL to query data and conduct analytics.
-In fact, approximately 70% of professional developers who work with data (e.g., data engineer, data scientist, data analyst, etc.) use SQL, compared to 61.7% who use Python, making it the third most popular programming language altogether.

-Why Learn SQL for Data Engineering?
-* Learning SQL can help data engineers work more effectively with data analysts and data scientists as they share a common language for querying and analysing data.

-* SQL skills are highly transferable as they can be applied to wide range of databases and data management tools, making it a valuable data engineering skill for people working in a variety of industries and business contexts.

-* Knowing SQL helps data engineers optimize data infrastructures for better performance and efficiency and also develop more effective data models and data warehousing solutions.
+# Database Design: Data Modelling and Normalisation

+Database design and the creation of an entity relationship diagram (also known as an "ERD" or data model) is an important part of the application development lifecycle.
+An accurate and up-to-date data model can serve as an important reference tool for DBAs, developers, and other members of a JAD (joint application development) team.

+Effective database designers will keep in mind the principles of normalization while they design a database.
+Normalization is a database design approach that seeks the following four objectives:
+1. minimization of data redundancy,
+2. minimization of data restructuring,
+3. minimization of I/O by reduction of transaction sizes, and
+4. enforcement of referential integrity.

 The project showcases the use of SQL in designing and managing a database for an online COVID-19 inventory store.
-It showcases how we can optimise database performance by removing anomalies and unnecessary dependencies by using database normalisation.
+It showcases how we can optimise database performance by removing anomalies and unnecessary dependencies by using database normalisation from 1NF to 3NF.